kubatruhlar/JTImageButton/README.md

 # JTImageButton
-With the regular UIButton you are able to set title and also image for that button but that content *WILL NOT* be centered horizontally (only title will).
+With the regular `UIButton` you are able to set title and also image for that button but that content **WILL NOT** be centered horizontally (only title will).

-**JTImageButton** is a UIButton subclass that makes *TITLE+IMAGE* work easier.
-Your image and title together WILL BE centered horizontally.
-You will be also able to resize provided image and change it’s color easier, so basically all you have to provide is a text as a title and image (*NO MORE* image asset editing to get an image that you want in a button).
+**JTImageButton** is a `UIButton` subclass that makes **TITLE+IMAGE** work easier.
+Your image and title together **WILL BE** centered horizontally.
+You will be also able to resize provided image and change it’s color easier, so basically all you have to provide is a text as a title and image (**NO MORE** image asset editing to get an image that you want in a button).

 <h3 align="center">
   <img src="https://github.com/kubatru/JTImageButton/blob/master/Screens/img_example.png" alt="Example"/>
 </h3>

 ## Installation
-There are two ways to add the JTImageButton library to your project.
-Add it as a regular library or install it through CocoaPods.
+There are two ways to add the **JTImageButton** library to your project.
+Add it as a regular library or install it through **CocoaPods**.

 `pod 'JTImageButton'`